aacuna-unosquare/ai_tooling_training/README.md

 ## Learning Objectives
 - Use Copilot effectively for code generation.
 - Use prompts to guide Copilot’s suggestions.
-- Use Copilot to generate tests and improve code.
+- Use Copilot to generate tests, and improve code coverage.
+- Use Copilot to explain code and offer suggestions.
 - Understand Copilot’s context awareness with multi-file projects.

 ## Before You Start